 About Me

-Hi, I’m Rachel (she/her), an accredited therapist based in Shipley, West Yorkshire.
-I’m passionate about working with queer clients and people who have always felt different in someway to help them improve their relationships and better manage anxiety.
-I set up my practice to use my lived experience and training to provide high-quality, trauma-informed therapy to my community.
+Hi, I’m Rachel (she/her), an accredited, LGBTQ+ affirmative, trauma-informed therapist in Shipley (near Bradford and Leeds).
+I work online with people across the UK.
+I’m passionate about working with people who have always felt different in someway to help them improve their relationships and better manage anxiety.
 I have a particular interest in working with people from difficult/dysfunctional family backgrounds to help them overcome challenges and build lives they love.
+I also have specialist experience and training as an LGBTQ+ therapist.

 I have over 5 years’ experience as a therapist, including working for an LGBTQ+ charity, in private practice, and supporting staff and students at an FE college.
 I’m a BACP accredited therapist (which means I’ve met the organisation’s higher standard as a competent, ethical and independent practitioner).
 My previous work in University and Arts settings and participation in activist/queer/feminist communities means I know first-hand the joys and challenges these spaces can bring.